traderzarvin/traderzarvin/README.md

 </div>

+My work ethic is built on subtraction, not addition.
+In a world of digital noise, I fight for clarity.
+I believe that true craftsmanship lies in stripping away the unnecessary until only the essential remains.
+I am rigorous about details, treating every pixel and every line of code as an opportunity to honor the user's time.

+![Contribution Graph](https://github-readme-activity-graph.vercel.app/graph?username=msdanicodes&theme=high-contrast&bg_color=8B5CF6&color=FFFFFF&line=E879F9&point=C084FC&hide_border=true)

+</div>

+![IMG_2393](https://github.com/user-attachments/assets/7be4d4a2-dc53-424d-ab1b-c346ca1566d7)

 Ultimately, I’m a builder who loves the web.
 I’m always looking for the next problem to solve—transforming complex technical constraints into 'soft,' intuitive solutions.
 My goal is to create a digital world that doesn't just work faster, but feels safer—proving that high performance and high design can coexist perfectly.
-![Contribution Graph](https://github-readme-activity-graph.vercel.app/graph?username=msdanicodes&theme=high-contrast&bg_color=8B5CF6&color=FFFFFF&line=E879F9&point=C084FC&hide_border=true)

-</div>

-![IMG_2393](https://github.com/user-attachments/assets/7be4d4a2-dc53-424d-ab1b-c346ca1566d7)

 ---

 <div align="center">